 If the property is sold and another purchased a new application must be made for the new property.

-Cap on Local Government Rates for Seniors from 2017-18 The State Government has approved a $100 cap for Local Government rates applying to Senior households as of the 1st July 2017.
+A cap on Local Government Rates for seniors from 2017-18.
+The State Government has approved a $100 cap for Local Government rates applying to Senior households as of the 1st July 2017.
 Local governments are required by legislation to implement this policy change on behalf of the Government when they issue rates notices to affected Seniors.
 This means your Local Government rates notice now includes a concession that is the lesser of $100 or 25 per cent of the rates payable.
-For Seniors water charge concessions, the capped limit is $100.

 Change of Ownership or Address

 If you are selling or buying a property your settlement agent will advise the Shire of the date of sale and the new owners address and will arrange an adjustment of your rates.
 If you are not using a settlement agent, you should contact the Council’s Rates Department.